CreativeInquiry/terrapattern-website/content/faq.md

 ---
 ### Why did you select the cities you did?

 There are many regions of the world that might benefit from being studied or mapped with a tool similar to ours.
 The work involved in doing so, however, is not trivial. "[Solutionist](https://en.wikipedia.org/wiki/Evgeny_Morozov#To_Save_Everything.2C_Click_Here:_The_Folly_of_Technological_Solutionism)" approaches may well do more harm than good.
-We caution interested readers not to say "OMG let's use this for all the humanitarian problems", and instead consider partnering with or studying the work of an informed organization, such as the Harvard Humanitarian Initiative's [*Satellite Sentinel*](http://hhi.harvard.edu/resources/satellite-sentinel-project) project.
+We caution interested readers not to say "OMG let's use this for all the humanitarian problems", and instead consider partnering with or studying the work of an informed organization, such as the Harvard Humanitarian Initiative's [Satellite Sentinel Propject](http://hhi.harvard.edu/resources/satellite-sentinel-project).

 For this alpha prototype, we deliberately sidestepped regions suffering from profound humanitarian or other crises, and instead selected cities primarily for their personal signficance.
 For example, most of our team members currently call Pittsburgh home, and it was easiest to test our tool in familiar territory.
 We additionally selected New York City, San Francisco and Detroit because so many of our friends and peers live there&mdash;especially those exploring new intersections of art, design, journalism, technology, data science and social change.